 What’s astonishing about all this is that the FDA tells consumers it’s safe to eat cancer-causing arsenic but it’s dangerous to drink elderberry juice!
-The FDA recently conducted an armed raid in an elderberry juice manufacturer, accusing them of the “crime” of selling “unapproved drugs.”
+The FDA recently conducted an armed raid on an elderberry juice manufacturer, accusing them of the “crime” of selling “unapproved drugs.”
 Which drugs would those be?
 The elderberry juice, explains the FDA.
-You see, the elderberry juice suddenly becomes a “drug” if you tell people how it can help support good health.

-The FDA has also gone after dozens of other companies for selling natural herbal products or nutritional products that enhance and support health.
-The FDA is also waging a war on raw milk which it says is dangerous.
-Currently in America, thee is a food and drug regulatory agency that says it’s okay to eat arsenic, but dangerous to drink elderberry juice or raw milk.
+The FDA has also gone after dozens of other companies for selling natural herbal products or nutritional products that enhance and support health, and is waging a war on raw milk, which it says is dangerous.
+Currently in America, there is a food and drug regulatory agency that says it’s okay to eat arsenic, but dangerous to drink elderberry juice or raw milk.